SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/update-company-profile.md

 ---
 title: Update company profile
 uid: dp-update-company-profile
-description: How to update your company profile in the SuperOffice developer portal.
+description: How to update your company profile in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 04.27.2022
-keywords: devportal, profile
-so.topic: howto
-so.version:
-so.envir: cloud
+keywords: Developer Portal, profile so.topic: howto so.version: so.envir: cloud